redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 When working on a virtual environment, `infrared` can use a pre-made undercloud image to quickly set up an environment.
 To use this feature, simply run::

-    ir tripleo-undercloud --quickstart-restore yes
+    ir tripleo-undercloud --snapshot-restore yes

-Or optionally, provide the file name of the image to restore from (defaults to "undercloud-quickstart.qcow2").
+Or optionally, provide the file name of the image to restore from (defaults to "undercloud-snapshot.qcow2").
 .. note:: the filename refers to a path on the hypervisor.

 Undercloud Upgrade